 Locally guided tours to Prado Museum, La Plaza Mayor, Puerta del Sol, Parque Retiro and Gran Vía.
 Includes round-trip transportation, accommodations, entrance fees and daily breakfast.

 Guided tours of the medina and souk of Tangier, Tetouan, the Plaza Moulay El Mehdi, Plaza Hassan I, Royal Palace, the Mellah, Asilah, Chefchaouen, and the Caves of Hercules.
-Includes round-trip transportation, accommodations, airport transfers (flights not included), ferry ride, most breakfasts, most lunches and dinner with a show.
+Includes round-trip transportation, accommodations, airport transfers (flights not included), most breakfasts, most lunches and dinner with a show.